SEARCHING FOR A

 In 2009 Apostles established a long-term relationship through a partnership with the Gikomero Parish in Rwanda.
 The purpose of the partnership is to foster deep and abiding relationships and ongoing mutual interaction for the furtherance of the Gospel and mutual growth in Christ.

 The Senior Pastor is advised and supported in his leadership of the church by the Leadership Council, comprised of eight members elected from the congregation.
 While the Senior Pastor chairs the LC, it, in turn, complements the governance of the church as advisers, counselors, practical ministry leaders, and prayer partners alongside the Senior Pastor.
 Therefore, members of the LC are people of demonstrable spiritual maturity and wisdom, evidential leadership gifts, and proven investment in the people and ministries of Apostles.
-They are elected to serve three-year terms.
+They are elected to serve four-year terms.
 Annually, a discernment team is appointed to receive nominations for the LC, review applications, and conduct interviews.
 The team then provides a slate of candidates to the church for approval at the annual meeting.

 Residential Project Manager, McAdams Company